 Why It Made the Cut: Tesla manufactures, sells, and installs monocrystalline solar panels—and the prices are surprisingly affordable.

 Everyone’s heard of Tesla, and that’s a good thing when it comes to solar panels.
-While customers may be most familiar with the company’s pricey electric cars, they may be surprised to hear that the cost of Tesla’s solar panels falls below the national average price per watt.
-The company also offers a price-match guarantee, and customers can easily obtain an online instant quote without scheduling a consultation.
+While customers are likely most familiar with the company’s pricey electric cars, they may be surprised to hear that the cost of Tesla’s solar panels falls below the national average price per watt.
+The company also offers a price-match guarantee should homeowners obtain lower quotes for a similar system, and customers can easily obtain an online instant quote without scheduling a consultation by entering their address and average monthly energy bill cost.
 Tesla sells and installs its solar products in all 50 states plus Washington, D.C.
-Interested homeowners should be aware that many customers have experienced installation delays and customer support that’s difficult to get in touch with, but these issues seem to be improving.
+Interested homeowners will want to be aware that many customers have experienced installation delays and customer support that’s difficult to get in touch with, but these issues seem to be improving.

-Tesla offers solar panels and roofing tiles that are designed to be attractive and nonintrusive, so they won’t make the roof stick out like a sore thumb.
+Tesla offers solar panels for both existing roofs and roofing tiles.
+Both options are designed to be attractive and nonintrusive, so they won’t make the roof stick out like a sore thumb.
 The company doesn’t offer a leasing option, but it offers 120-month loans starting at a 3.65 percent interest rate.
 Users can receive online quotes for solar arrays.
+Tesla also offers a 25-year performance guarantee on its solar panels as well as a 10-year warranty that covers roof-mounting issues and leaks, and more.

 - Type of panels: Tesla monocrystalline